jstallings2/farmlink-pipeline/README.md

 - Change to connect to firestore and dump the resulting json there
 - Hang on to the json data from last week, just in case.
 - Adjust for inflation
+- Clean up the code a little bit to make it more readable